mrktsm/flashcards/README.md

 The following **additional** features are implemented:

 * [x] Added a counter that tracks the number of cards viewed by the user.
+* [x] Created a smooth animation for card transitions, making it visually appealing when switching between cards.

 ## Notes